Leadership & Soft Skills

 Understanding income, expenses, profits through maintaining basic financial records.

-Understanding the key aspects of a business plan and planning for a sustainable growth.
+Understanding the key aspects of a business plan and planning for sustainable growth.

 Using smartphones and social media platforms to promote businesses and connect with customers.